bastibl/instant-gnuradio/README.md

 - OVA VM appliance can be imported in all main virtualization solutions or `dd`ed on a USB drive
 - Based on Ubuntu 17.04 w/ GNOME 3.
-- Two step build process.
-First create a base image, then an extended image with GNU Radio.
+- Two step build process: first create a base image, then extend it with SDR stuff.
-- Easy to brand for your own courses/workshops
+- Easy to brand for your own courses/workshops.
+For example, just replace the wallpaper in the `assets` folder.
 - Software: GNU Radio, GQRX, gr-ieee-***, ...
-- Hardware: HackRF, RTL-SDR, UHD; properly setup with udev rules and downloaded images
-- Productivit: VIM and Spacemacs (plugins alread downloaded and ready for offline use)
 - Fosphor support!
+- Hardware: HackRF, RTL-SDR, UHD; properly setup with udev rules and downloaded images.
+- Productivit: VIM and Spacemacs (plugins alread downloaded and ready for offline use).
+- Favorite applications (in the sidebar) are set to GNU Radio Companion, GQRX, GNU Radio Wiki, etc.
-- No screen blanking
+- No screen blanking.
-- No `sudo` password required
+- No `sudo` password.

 ## Credentials